sillevl/course-software-engineering/POODR/object-oriented_design.md

 When writing software, you do not have to choose between pleasure and productivity.
 Programming techniques that make code a joy to write, overlap with those that most efficiently produces software.

 Object-oriented design solves both the moral and technical dilemmas of programming.
-Using an object-oriented approach produces cost effective software using code dat is a pleasure to write
+Using an object-oriented approach produces cost effective software using code dat is a pleasure to write.

 ### The Problem Design Solves